andravin/spio/README.md

 When the same dimension type appears in different tensors, it represents the same logical dimension; each tensor still defines its own size and stride for that dimension based on its layout.
 This enables position-free indexing—users don’t track index positions, sizes, or strides across tensors; the type system ensures correctness at compile time.

-In practice, the generated tensor classes overload the indexing operator (e.g., operator[] and helpers like get&lt;Dim&gt;()) to accept dimension types.
+In practice, the generated tensor classes overload the subscript operator (e.g., operator[] and helpers like get&lt;Dim&gt;()) to accept dimension types.
 For each dimension type present in a tensor’s layout, the overload applies that tensor’s stride for that type; if a dimension type not used by the tensor is provided, the expression fails to compile (static_assert), with zero run-time name lookups or checks.

 ### ⚡ Just-in-Time Kernel Generation